 The author describes in his introduction that his purpose was not to write a full-blown history of the Ottoman Empire, rather to write about "the idea of the Ottomans and how in the West that idea became so completely divorced from reality".
 His work is well-worth reading for anyone with a desire to learn about the Turkish civilisation and past.
 The chapter dedicated to "the terrible Turk", is the most interesting of all, explaining the European images of the Ottomans, images that have not yet quite died off.
 And no country has to live in so ambivalent a relationship to its turbulent Ottoman past as Turkey itself.
 Wheatcroft manages to represent masterfully to the reader, a civilisation long misunderstood and shamefully neglected.

 1453: THE HOLY WAR FOR CONSTANTINOPLE AND THE CLASH OF ISLAM AND THE WEST

 New York 2006, 336 pp

 However, I wonder what is the point to write a subject that was presented before by notable scholars, among them, David Nicolle and Steve Runciman.
-Since I have also read numerous works in Greek on the Fall of Constantinople(1453), it is easy to understand my reaction seeing another book on this subject.
+Since I have also read numerous works in Greek on the Fall of Constantinople, someone can understand my reaction seeing another book about this subject.
 Fortunately, Roger Crowley's book is swiftly paced and highly readable.
 He manages successfully to bring the characters to life on the page and he gives emphasis on using quotes from sources wherever applicable to improve the texture of the story.
 But if you have read Runciman's book, probably there is no need to purchase 1453, no matter if Crowley is an exceptionally talented writer presenting masterfully this well-known subject.